 4. Find a Hobby to Practice on Your Own

-Many times people lose themselves in relationships and forget that they are an individual in addition to part of a couple.
+People often lose themselves in relationships and forget that they are an individual as well as part of a couple.
 Take time to do those things you enjoy.
-If you have forgotten what makes you happy, take the time to figure it out.
-Whether it’s painting, dancing, or hunting, doing these things will keep you feeling refreshed and will help improve your relationship.
+If you’ve forgotten what makes you happy, take the time to figure it out.
+Whether it’s painting, dancing, or hunting, engaging in these activities will keep you feeling refreshed and will help improve your relationship.

 Some ways to hone in on your hobbies are:

-- Identify what you used to do and see if you still enjoy it
+- Identify what you used to enjoy and see if it still interests you

-- Think about activities you have said look like fun
+- Think about activities you have always wanted to try

-- Identify an area that you would like to improve in
+- Identify an area you would like to improve in

 - Identify whether you need an activity that is a little more adventurous or more calming and relaxing